 • 15th Headmaster: Soke Hosho Shiokawa

 Soke Hosho Shiokawa was a senior Jodo student to Soke Masaharu Sakimukai under Shihan Nakajima.
-Soke Hosho Shiokawa was first announced as the 14th Headmaster of Mugai Ryu Iaihyodo then later it was corrected to 15th Headmaster.
+Soke Hosho Shiokawa was first announced as the 14th Headmaster of Mugai Ryu Iaiheido then later it was corrected to 15th Headmaster.